 Christopher Marlowe’s poems were posthumously published.
 His poetic works include:

-- Translation of Ovid’s elegiac works, Amores, was one of Marlowe’s notorious poetic works.
+- Translation of Ovid’s elegiac work, Amores, was one of Marlowe’s notorious poetic works.
 It was burned publicly as offensive work in print.

 Throughout his life, mostly due to the subject matter of some of his written material, Marlowe was rumored to be an atheist.
 Atheism had dangerous implications as it opposed both God and the state.
 According to some historians, Marlowe’s professed atheism is confused with his support for Catholicism.
 An informer Richard Baines produced supportive documents containing Marlowe’s own words regarding his atheism.
 Similar specimens were shown by his contemporary playwright Thomas Kyd.
 Whatsoever, Marlowe’s dramatic works do not reveal whether he was a true atheist or not.